-When Gary Cooper turned down the role for Rhett Butler, he was passionately against it.
-He is quoted saying both, "Gone with the Wind (1939) is going to be the biggest flop in Hollywood history," and, "I'm just glad it'll be Clark Gable who's falling on his face and not Gary Cooper."
+When Gary Cooper turned down the role of Rhett Butler, he was passionately against it.
+He is quoted saying "Gone with the Wind (1939) is going to be the biggest flop in Hollywood history" and "I'm just glad it'll be Clark Gable who's falling on his face and not Gary Cooper."

 When Rhett pours Mammy a drink after the birth of Bonnie, for a joke during a take, Clark Gable actually poured alcohol instead of the usual tea into the decanter without Hattie McDaniel knowing it until she took a swig.

 David O. Selznick begged Margaret Mitchell, author of the novel, to critique every aspect of the production.
-An intensely private person, Mrs. Mitchell gave one criticism of the facade of the design for Tara, which was ignored.
-Afterward, she refused to comment on any aspect of the film during production.
+An intensely private person, she gave one criticism of the facade of the design for Tara, which was ignored.
+Afterward she refused to comment on any aspect of the film during production.

 Super macho director Victor Fleming wanted Scarlett, for at least once in the film, to look like his hunting buddy Clark Gable's type of woman.
 So, when wearing the stunning low-cut burgundy velvet dress with rhinestones that Scarlett wears to Ashley Wilkes' birthday party in the second half of the film, to achieve the desired cleavage for Fleming, Walter Plunkett had to tape Vivien Leigh's breasts together.